Lia Williams: Director

 Williams has been directing short films since 2002, her debut being Feathers (2002), which was based on a short story by Raymond Carver.
 In 2008, her short film The Stronger (2007), which won Best Short Film at Raindance, and was nominated for the Best Short Film at the BAFTA Film Awards.

-In 2009, Williams directed Dog Alone, a dialogue-free short film which was broadcast as part of British Sky Broadcasting's Ten Minute Tales season.
+In 2009, Williams directed Dog Alone, a dialogue-free short film which was broadcast as part of British Sky Broadcasting's series 10 Minute Tales.
 In 2016 she directed Nanabozhung, a feature-length documentary about the Batchewana First Nations, Canada.

 On stage, she has also directed The Matchbox, by Frank McGuinness for Liverpool Playhouse and the Tricycle Theatre and Ashes to Ashes as part of the Harold Pinter Season in the West End (2019).
 In 2021, Williams directed an acclaimed production of Doubt by John Patrick Shanley at Chichester Festival Theatre, West Sussex.

 Personal life

 Williams has been in a relationship with the actor Angus Wright since 2015; they first met after starring together in a production of the Oresteia at the Almeida Theatre.
 Her son, Joshua James, is also an actor.
-In 2023 they worked together in The Vortex at Chichester Festival Theatre, in which they played mother and son.
+In 2023, they worked together in The Vortex at Chichester Festival Theatre, in which they played mother and son.